Mental health – what you need to know

 The stigma associated with the subject of mental health means that most architectural practices have nothing in place to support those employees affected.
-Yet there is plenty that can be done to help employers and sufferers, and to create a healthy working environment.
+Yet there is plenty that can be done to create a healthy working environment.

-Mental ill-health can be less predictable and harder to understand.
-It is associated with vulnerability, and therefore sufferers are unwilling to discuss their mental health.
-Colleagues often feel awkward and reluctant to raise the subject which adds to the sense of isolation.
+Mental ill-health is perceived as being less predictable and harder to understand.
+It comes with a lot of stigma and discrimination attached, making it difficult for people to discuss their mental health.
+If staff feel awkward and reluctant to talk about it, it can lead to a sense of isolation.

-- highly personal, requiring the constant commitment to and defending of a personal design
+- requiring the constant commitment to, and defending of a personal design

-- most architects work for small practices without HR support
+- working for small practices without HR support

-There are steps that any employer can take to help address well-being in the workplace and to make sure that people affected feel supported.
+There are steps that any employer can take to help address wellbeing in the workplace and to make sure that people feel supported.
 These often have no cost to the practice and improve the working life of everyone.
-Practical steps might include:
+Practical steps might mean: